-As an entrepreneur turned venture capitalist, I enjoy collaborating with innovators on their planned ventures and helping them explore their value propositions.
+As an entrepreneur-turned-venture capitalist, Michael Skok has enjoyed collaborating with innovators on their planned ventures and helping them explore their value propositions.
 However, many entrepreneurs lose out, due to never truly articulating a compelling value proposition.
 Establishing a substantive value proposition is critical if you want to start the journey from your “idea” to building a successful company.

-In Part 1 of my Harvard iLab workshop series, Startup Secrets: An insiders guide to unfair competitive advantage, I layout one of the first stages of creating a new venture: defining, evaluating and building a compelling value proposition.
-See the Slides and Video below, followed by a brief synopsis.
+In this lecture of Startup Secrets, Building a Competitive Value Proposition, we lay out one of the first stages of creating a new venture: defining, evaluating, and building a compelling value proposition.
+See the slides below and video above, followed by a brief synopsis.

 In one of its simplest forms, a value proposition can be like a positioning statement that explains what benefit you provide for who and how you do it uniquely well.
 It describes your target buyer, the problem you solve, and why you’re distinctly better than the alternatives.